December 3 - 5, 2025

 - 9:45 am

-Charting a Sustainable Future for Hospital at Home
+Charting a Sustainable Future for Hospital at Home (Panel)

 Designing the Ideal Legislative Policy

 Join industry experts in a panel discussion exploring the future of Hospital at Home and the Acute Care at Home Waiver.
-This panel will bring together policymakers, health system leaders, and economists to explore strategies for a strong legislative extension.
+This panel will bring together health system leaders to explore strategies for a strong legislative extension.
 Panelists will examine key considerations, including waiver permanency, expansion of direct admissions, system-level participation, and broader patient inclusion.
 The session will also address achieving CBO budget neutrality while maintaining high-value care.
 Attendees will gain insights into federal, state, and CMS perspectives on shaping the next phase of Hospital at Home—ensuring it remains a scalable, sustainable, and transformative care model in the evolving healthcare landscape.

 Lisa Tripp, JD

-• Partner, Tripp Hollander Advisors
+Partner - Tripp Hollander Advisors

 9:45 am